bugwelle/cl-neural-networks/README.md

-# cl-neural-networks
+# Speec2Text with JoeyNMT

-Introduction to Neural Networks and Sequence-To-Sequence Learning at the Heidelberg University
+This repository is our project for the seminar "Introduction to Neural Networks and Sequence-To-Sequence Learning" at the Heidelberg University.
+Our project is speech to text transformations using [JoeyNMT](https://github.com/joeynmt/joeynmt.git).

 ## Setup